 Niche; SaaS, fashion, product reviews, and so on

-So when it’s time to allocate resources, you can quickly see whether a team member has the necessary skills
+When it’s time to allocate resources, you can easily identify whether a team member has the necessary skills to carry out the task.

-Additionally, having a skills inventory makes it easy to identify any skill shortages.
-Capacity planning helps you to see any gaps your team might have.
-Therefore, you don’t have to start a project before you realize that nobody on your team knows how to write a press release, for example.
+Additionally, a skills inventory makes it easy to identify skill shortages.
+You don’t have to start a project before you realize that nobody on your team knows how to write a press release, for example.

 With a capacity plan, you can know whether to

-This planning process gives managers a better view of the availability and schedules of their resources.
-Thus, they can handle resource utilization better and avoid assigning mundane tasks to employees with higher skill levels.
+The planning process gives managers a view into the availability and schedules of their resources.
+Thus, they can better handle resource utilization and avoid assigning the wrong tasks to employees.

 Helps monitor costs

 Capacity planning considers all resources needed to complete a project, including facilities, budgets, supplies, workforce, and so on.
-This overview of resources helps manufacturers and managers to carefully
+It helps managers to carefully as a whole.

 For instance, let’s say you have a new project from a client that requires a graphic designer.
 You have a team of graphic designers who can do the job—however, some are better than others and are more expensive to put on the job.